KacperStrugala1/program-it/README.md

-App is still in early builging phase, if you want to add some code:
+App is still in early building phase, if you want to add some code:

 1. Clone repo
 ```bash